Tampa DUI Attorneys

 At the end of the case, any money left in the trust account is refunded to the client.
 The cost money that we request at the beginning of the case is enough to cover all anticipated payments to third parties that arise during the case.

-Stages of a DUI case
+Stages of a DUI case in Hillsborough County, FL

 After your arrest for DUI, your criminal defense lawyer can usually waive your appearance at many, if not all of the pre-trial court dates saving you the stress and inconvenience of going to court.
 Stages of the DUI case include: